onur-zengin/aws-ec2-linux-docker/README.md

 ```
 ansible-playbook deploy-infrastructure.yml -i localhost,
 ```
-* Do note the trailing comma after localhost
+* Do not skip the trailing comma (,) after localhost

+* Specify AWS deployment region at the prompt (default: eu-central-1)

 #### 3.3.
 VERIFICATION